TSMaitry/alaterm/README.md

 Your device may find that using them is stressful, especially when used with large files.

 Multi-media programs are **not** supported.
 No audio.
-No video.
-Thus, no games.
+No games.
 The reason is that multi-media programs require direct interface to the Android structure.
 Besides, your device is built for multi-media using native Android apps.
 Adding any kind of Linux capability brings no advantage.